 Canon went even further to achieve business benefits within the commercial print function by providing a professional print buyer.
 This executive uses a third-party online procurement system to purchase approximately $4 million of commercial print services annually.
 With the new procedure, an employee electronically submits a commercial print job request.
 The print buyer posts the request on the online procurement system and selects the top two or three bids.
 These are discussed with the employee managing the project and final decisions are made based on price and turnaround time.

 In my next and final post in this series, I’ll focus on some business benefits that these solutions have generated.
-In the meantime, feel free to visit the Corporate Campus Logistics page of our website where you’ll find insights on industry trends and best practices.
+In the meantime, feel free to visit the Facilities and Logistics Management Services page of our website where you’ll find insights on industry trends and best practices.
 You can also download white papers, case histories and more.